MariaInesRibeiro98/GameBus-HealthBehaviorMining/README.md

    The extraction supports date-based filtering to retrieve data within specific time ranges.

+2. **Location Categorization**: Enrich raw location data by categorizing each point using the Google Places API.
+The categorization service (`src/categorization/location_categorizer.py`) adds a `location_type` field to each record and saves the result in `data/categorized/` as both CSV and JSON. **Missing values are represented as the string `'NaN'` in the output JSON.**

+   - The categorization module is modular: you can load, categorize, and save location data in separate steps, or use the legacy one-step method.
+See [`src/categorization/README.md`](src/categorization/README.md) for full documentation and examples.

-2. **Preprocessing** (To be implemented): Clean and normalize the raw data, handle missing values, synchronize timestamps, etc.
+3. **Preprocessing** (To be implemented): Clean and normalize the raw and categorized data, handle missing values, synchronize timestamps, etc.

-3. **Activity Recognition** (To be implemented): Recognize human activities from the sensor data using machine learning techniques.
+4. **Activity Recognition** (To be implemented): Recognize human activities from the sensor data using machine learning techniques.

-4. **OCEL Generation** (To be implemented): Transform the preprocessed data and recognized activities into the Object-Centric Event Log (OCEL) format for process mining.
+5. **OCEL Generation** (To be implemented): Transform the preprocessed data and recognized activities into the Object-Centric Event Log (OCEL) format for process mining.

 ## Getting Started